YinHK-gameDev/unity-learn/user interface/UI Toolkit/Runtime UI/README.md

 2. Select the **UIDocument GameObject** in the hierarchy and drag **`SimpleRuntimeUI.uxml`** from your Project window to the **Source Asset** field of the UI Document component in the Inspector window.

 ### Panel settings
+Defines a Panel Settings asset that instantiates a panel at runtime.
+The panel makes it possible for Unity to display UXML-file based UI in the Game view.

 #### Define the behavior of your UI controls